Ytong vs Acrylic - Which Is Better For An Ant Nest?

 This type of nest is completely different from the previous one.
 These nests are usually made of a clear, transparent plastic material that allows you to easily see inside the nest, facilitating the view of your ants.

-They are usually built of a series of layers, placed one above the other to create the structure of the chambers.
+They are typically built in a series of layers, placed one above the other to create the structure of the chambers.
 These nests are very easy to find online, and almost every online shop dedicated to ant keeping has its own line of acrylic nests!

 If you aren't on a tight budget and don't mind the idea of spending some money on this very cool hobby, I would suggest you check out this guide!
 In this article, I list the best places to find ant farms for sale online!

-Acrylic is an extremely durable material, and can withstand the wear and tear of regular use with no problem.
-For this reason, acrylic nests usually last a lot longer if compared with the more fragile Ytong nests.
+Acrylic is an extremely durable material and can withstand the wear and tear of regular use without any issue.
+For this reason, acrylic nests usually last much longer compared to the more fragile Ytong nests.

-They are also less likely to break if handled roughly or dropped on the floor or desk, which would probably completely destroy a nest made of Ytong.
+They are also less likely to break if handled roughly or dropped on the floor or desk, which would likely completely destroy a nest made of Ytong.

-Acrylic nests are also a lot easier to clean and maintain, making them a good choice for beginner ant keepers.
+Acrylic nests are also much easier to clean and maintain, making them a good choice for beginner ant keepers.
 Just remove the screws, wash them with water, dry them, reassemble the various pieces, and the job is done!
 You have a completely new nest!

 However, there are also some disadvantages to using these types of nests.
 Acrylic nests are made with an impermeable material, which is the exact opposite of what we have in Ytong nests.
 This material prevents the air from traveling in and out of the nest, creating zones with stagnant air inside the chambers.

-This characteristic increases by a lot the chances of mold outbreaks inside the nest, which can threaten the well-being of your little friends!
+This characteristic significantly increases the chances of mold outbreaks inside the nest, which can threaten the well-being of your little friends!

-Another con of acrylic nests is their scarce humidity retention properties.
+Another con of acrylic nests is their poor humidity retention properties.
 These nests usually dry out extremely fast, and the humidity completely disappears not long after you hydrate them.
-This creates a harmful environment for your ants, and in some cases, it can cause a complete die out of your colony!
+This creates a harmful environment for your ants, and in some cases, it can cause a complete die-out of your colony!

-Thanks to their particular build structure, acrylic nests are practically escape-proof!
-For this reason, they are the perfect choice if you need to house very small species of ants, like for example Pheidole or Solenopsis.
+Thanks to their unique structural design, acrylic nests are practically escape-proof!
+For this reason, they are the perfect choice if you need to house very small species of ants, such as Pheidole or Solenopsis.

-If you like these types of transparent acrylic nests, you will definitely like this ant keeping product!
-This is an acrylic ant nest made by Anthouse, a very popular ant keeping company based in Span!
+If you like these types of transparent acrylic nests, you will definitely enjoy this ant keeping product!
+This is an acrylic ant nest made by Anthouse, a very popular ant keeping company based in Spain!

 So, What's The Best Option?

 They are both extremely valid options when it comes to housing your colonies!
-Like everything in our world, they have their own unique advantages and disadvantages, and the final decision needs to take into account all of them.
+Like everything in our world, they have their unique advantages and disadvantages, and the final decision must take all of them into account.

-Ultimately, the best nest for your specific case will depend on your situation, your needs, and the species of ant that you wanna house.
+Ultimately, the best nest for your specific case will depend on your situation, your needs, and the species of ant that you want to house.

-I hope you liked this quick guide, and I really hope it helped you to better understand the differences between these two very different types of ant nests!
+I hope you liked this quick guide, and I really hope it helped you better understand the differences between these two very distinct types of ant nests!

 BRUMA Ants article thumbnail - Start ant keeping with $1